asimwe1/rust_chatapp/docs/overview.md

 [quickstart](guide/quickstart) or the [getting started guide](guide/getting_started).
 Otherwise, welcome!

 Rocket makes writing web applications easy, fast, and fun.
-Rather than just _talk_ about how, we'd rather show you.
 Below is a complete Rocket application.
-In fact, it's [one of many](thisexample) complete, runnable examples in [Rocket's GitHub](github).
-Try to see if you can figure it what it does.
+In fact, it's [one of many](thisexample) complete, runnable examples in [Rocket's git repository](github).
+Can you figure out what it does?

 ```rust
 #![feature(plugin)]